Start page

 The map copies the original (VOLOKITIN A.V., KARMANOV V.N.
 2004: 6.
 Fig. 1) without specifying the exact location of the sites.

-If the Samoyedic languages were formed on the basis of this eastern paleo-European proto-language under the strong influence of the Finno-Ugric languages, then obviously after the settlement of the Volga-Oka basin some powerful group of Finno-Ugrians crossed the Volga, mixed here with the descendants of the Volga-Kama Mesolithic cultures in the Vyatka basins and Vetluga, which existed here in the 7th – 4th millennium BC, and had a significant impact on the language of the local population.
+If the Samoyedic languages were formed based on this eastern paleo-European proto-language under the strong influence of the Finno-Ugric languages, then obviously after the settlement of the Volga-Oka basin some powerful group of Finno-Ugrians crossed the Volga, mixed here with the descendants of the Volga-Kama Mesolithic cultures in the Vyatka basins and Vetluga, which existed here in the 7th – 4th millennium BC and had a significant impact on the language of the local population.
 The connection between the Early Paleolithic sites indicated on the map above and the Late Mesolithic sites has not been established, therefore "we should talk about cultural traditions, the roots of which are most likely outside the boundaries of the territories in question" (ibid, 13).

 With a higher culture of management, the Finno-Ugrians undoubtedly had a more developed language, therefore, not only vocabulary but also whole grammatical categories could be borrowed.
 In addition, the cultural influence of the Finno-Ugrians on the local population manifested itself in Samoyed mythology.
 For example, in Nenets folklore, there is a legend about a flood, during which people fled on a large raft, on which they took one representative of each animal species.
 God-demiurge Num gravitates towards Proto-Samoyed mythology, the analog of which is the Khanty Num-Torum.
 Later, with the widespread settlement of the Finno-Ugrians in the basins of the Kama and Sukhona rivers, the previously formed Samoyed tribes were partially assimilated among the arrivals, and most of them retreated to the north and east beyond the Urals, retaining their ethnic identity.
 The first wave of Samoyed settlers beyond the Urals could eventually give rise to the development of the Yukaghir ethnic community, whose language can also be related to the Finno-Ugric (SIMCHENKO Yu.B.
 1975: 176; IVANOV V.V.
 1990).

-Knowing the habitats of the Nostratic speaking people in Eastern Europe, we can talk more specifically about the connections of Finno-Ugric languages with other Nostratic languages.
+Knowing the habitats of the Nostratic-speaking people in Eastern Europe, we can talk more specifically about the connections of Finno-Ugric languages with other Nostratic languages.
 Linguists and ethnologists unanimously suppose that the contacts between Finnish people and the Indo-Iranian part of the Indo-European community were most active and continual (KHALIKOV A.Kh.
 1990.: 53).
 Iranian-Finno-Ugric language connections were studied by many well-known specialists (A. ABAYEV V.I.
 1965; ABAYEV V.I.
 1981; GEORGIEV Vl.
 1958; KORNILOV G.Z.
 1973; HARMATTA J., 1981; BLAŽEK VACLAV, 1990; FROMM HANS, 1990; GULYA JANOS, 1990; KOIVULEHTO Jorma, 1990).
-As a result, a view was formed that the Iranians longer contacted with speakers of ancient Eastern Finnish dialects than with Uric ones.
-V. Abaev, for example, specifically focused on the correspondences of the Ossetian language with Hungarian, Udmurt and Komi, and believed that Ossetian has significantly less Baltic Finnish matches than Permian and Ugric ones.
+As a result, a view was formed that the Iranians no longer contacted speakers of ancient Eastern Finnish dialects than Uric ones.
+V. Abaev, for example, specifically focused on the correspondences of the Ossetian language with Hungarian, Udmurt, and Komi, and believed that Ossetian has significantly fewer Baltic Finnish matches than Permian and Ugric ones.
 Vaclav Blažek searching Finno-Ugric-Aryan lexical parallels also turned more to the Ugric and Permian languages than to the Baltic Finnish.
-However, no doubt were that the greatest influence of Türkic languages was provided to the Mari, Hungarian, and also Udmurt and Mordvinic languages (FEOKTISTOV A.P.
+However, no doubt were that the greatest influence of Türkic languages was provided to the Mari, Hungarian, and also Udmurt, and Mordvinic languages (FEOKTISTOV A.P.
 1965, 331-333), and it can be explained rightly by close contacts of the ancient Finno-Ugric peoples with the Turks.
-The habitats of the speakers of the Indo-European, Finno-Ugric and Turkic languages were situated in such a way that (Mari) Cheremis and Magyars, indeed, of all the Finno-Ugric peoples, were the nearest neighbors of the Türks
+The habitats of the speakers of the Indo-European, Finno-Ugric, and Turkic languages were situated in such a way that (Mari) Cheremis and Magyars, indeed, of all the Finno-Ugric peoples, were the nearest neighbors of the Türks

 After that, the number of common words of the Indo-European languages, having the largest number of Finno-Ugric matches, was estimated with individual Finno-Ugric.
 The results of the calculations are shown in Table 6.
 The second column represents the total number of common words of each Indo-European language with all the Finno-Ugric.
 The Finno-Ugric languages are arranged in order of their distance from the Indo-European space, and the Indo-European ones did respectively from the Finno-Ugric.
 We can see for the Finno-Ugric languages, that the number of common words in the language pairs as a whole are decreasing at the removal of their areas.
 As an example, the name of the daughter in the western Finno-Ugric languages (вепс. t’ütar, Erz. тейтерь, Est. tütar, Fin. tytür), which corresponds to PIE *dhugheter “a daughter” (Ger.
 Tochter, Gr. τυγατηρ, OInd. duhitar etc.)